rydmike/flex_color_scheme/README.md

 In this example we set the surface style to `FlexSurface.medium`, for medium primary color branded surfaces.

 The example is otherwise fairly straight forward.
-This time we use the built in `FlexColor.schemesList` to access all the pre-defined `FlexSchemeData` objects as plain list with its scheme data.
+This time we use the built in `FlexColor.schemesList` to access all the pre-defined `FlexSchemeData` objects as a plain list with the predefined scheme data.
-We unpack this list with the spread operator into a new custom `myFlexSchemes` list, and add our three custom schemes in `FlexSchemeData` objects to the end of this new list.
-We then access the list with index number, that we simply change with a popup menu on the HomePage.
+We unpack this list with the spread operator into a new custom `myFlexSchemes` list, and add our three custom schemes as `FlexSchemeData` objects to the end of this new list.
+We then access the list's `FlexSchemeData` objects with an index number, that we simply change with a popup menu on the HomePage.
 That is the general principle, let's go through it step by step.

-First, let's begin by defining the same colors that we used in example 2 and 3 for our first custom color.
+Begin by defining the same colors that we used in example 2 and 3 for our first custom color.
 In this case we also assign the same color that we used for our `secondaryVariant` scheme color, to the optional `appBarColor`.
 This is done because the built-in schemes use their secondary variant color as their custom app bar color, it could of course be any color, but for consistency we will do the same for our custom `FlexSchemeColor` data objects.
 This